clifford2/ansible-fact-samples/README.md

-# Ansible Facts - Example Output
+# Ansible Facts - Sample Output

 [Ansible](https://ansible.readthedocs.io/) playbooks often need to cater for multiple different target systems.
 This is most easily done by using Ansible [facts](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_vars_facts.html) where possible.

 I spend an inordinate amount of time digging for what facts are available, and what the possible value for each are.
-This project is an attempt to save some of those examples for easy reference.
+This project is an attempt to save some of those samples for easy reference.

-Please contribute examples for systems you have access to :-)
+Please contribute samples for systems you have access to :-)

 ## Content